 Seville, Spain is known for its ancient Moorish palaces and Renaissance gardens.
 Located in the south of Spain on the banks of the Guadalquivir River, Seville has a temperate climate and a rich cultural life.
 Students in this program study the Spanish language and culture as a total immersion experience.
 They participate in numerous cultural, social, and religious celebrations and travel widely throughout the region, enhancing the education they receive in the classroom.
 Students choose a minimum of 12 credits and a maximum of 15 and all courses are taught in Spanish.
 Students live in private homes with host families, and are expected to take all meals at home.
 Those wishing to spend a year or a semester in Seville must have completed one semester of intermediate Spanish with a minimum of a 3.0 (B) average in Spanish courses, or be a heritage speaker, and have an overall GPA of 3.0.
 Advanced students of Spanish may enroll in the integrated studies program and take classes at a local university alongside Spaniards.
 Eligibility for the integrated program is 3.0 GPA in Spanish coursework and successful completion of two semesters of advanced college Spanish or the equivalent, or a heritage speaker.

 Alicante, Spain is a Mediterranean harbor city rich in history.
-Students study at the Universidad de Alicante (UA) and live with host families who provide all meals and weekly laundry.
-Students immerse in Spanish language and culture studying with international students at the same level of Spanish.
-Eligibility for the Spanish Studies Program is a 3.0 GPA in Spanish coursework and a minimum of one year of beginning college Spanish or the equivalent, or heritage speaker.
+Students study at the Universidad de Alicante (UA) with other international students and live with host families who provide all meals and weekly laundry.
+Students are immersed in Spanish language and culture.
+Eligibility for the Spanish Studies Program is a 3.0 GPA in Spanish coursework and a minimum of one year of beginning college Spanish or the equivalent, or be a heritage speaker.
 Advanced students of Spanish may enroll in the integrated studies program and take classes at UA alongside Spaniards.
-Eligibility for the integrated program is 3.0 GPA in Spanish coursework and successful completion of two semesters of advanced college Spanish or the equivalent, or a heritage speaker.
+Eligibility for the integrated program is 3.0 GPA in Spanish coursework and successful completion of two semesters of advanced college Spanish or the equivalent, or be a heritage speaker.
 Study tours may include visits to the Castle of Santa Bárbara, Cathedral of San Nicolás, Basilica of Santa María, the Bonfires Museum, Museum of Fine Arts, the Museum of Archeology, Granada, or Valencia.